Metals works in Emacs thanks to the

 build.sbt or sources under

 project/, you will be prompted to

 in your build.

-There is an alternative LSP client called eglot that might be worth trying out to see if it addresses the issues of lsp-mode.
+There is an alternative LSP client called eglot that might be worth trying out if you want to use an alternative to lsp-mode.

 To configure Eglot with Metals: